apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 **Ease of Use: **Provides a straightforward graphical interface and simplified API, enabling easy construction and deployment of data processing tasks without needing to delve into underlying technical details.

-By submitting Paimon tasks on the StreamPark platform, we can establish a full-link real-time flowing, queryable, and layered reusable Pipline.
+By submitting Paimon tasks on the Apache StreamPark platform, we can establish a full-link real-time flowing, queryable, and layered reusable Pipline.

 ![](/blog/bondex/pipline.png)